 NEW BUILD FROM A DEVELOPER

-1. VAT (IVA)
+1. VAT (IVA) – 10%

-2. Stamp Duty (Actos Jurídicos Documentados – AJD)
+2. Stamp Duty – AJD (Actos Jurídicos Documentados) – 1,2%

-The Stamp duty (known as AJD) is between 0,5% and -1,5 % of the price of the purchase.
+• The Stamp Duty – (known as AJD) is between 0,5% and -1,5 % of the price of the purchase.
 Buying in Costa del Sol, the rate is 1,2%.

 Both VAT and Stamp Duty are paid by the buyer, and if any deposit is paid before the completion of the sale, such deposit will be subject to VAT at the moment of payment of this deposit.
-In this scenario, there is no transfer tax to pay.

-RESALE FROM A PRIVATE INDIVIDUAL
+RESALE PROPERTY FROM A PRIVATE INDIVIDUAL

-The ITP rate in Andalucia to be applied in 2023 is 7%.
+The Transfer Tax (Impuesto sobre Transmisiones Patrimoniales – ITP) rate in Andalucia and Costa del Sol to be applied in 2024 is 7%.

 This tax applies if the property is deemed to be a second or posterior transfer (i.e. not the first time a newly built home is bought), and is paid by the buyer.
 If any deposit is paid before the completion of the sale it is not subject to ITP pro rata.
-However, the full amount of ITP still has to be paid upon completion.
-In this scenario, there is no VAT to pay, and stamp duty is already included in this tax.

 COSTS THAT AFFECT BOTH NEW BUILD AND RESALE PROPERTY PURCHASES.